Why Make Your Own Dog Treats?

 - 1 ripe banana

-- 2 tablespoons natural peanut butter (make sure it does NOT contain xylitol)
+- 2 tablespoons natural peanut butter (Check the label carefully—it absolutely can't contain xylitol)

 - 1 cup plain rolled oats